rohitgoutam6306/Super-store-data-analysis/README.md

 ### The 80/20 Rule in Action (Pareto Analysis)
 Here’s a game-changing insight: 50% of our SKUs are generating 90% of the revenue, while the remaining 50% contribute just 10%.<br/>
 This means half of our products are the real money-makers, and the other half may need reconsideration—either better promotion or discontinuation.
+### Delivery Performance Status
+92% of orders are successfully delivered – a great sign of operational efficiency.<br/>
+However, 3% cancellations, 3% returns, and 2% refunds indicate some friction points that may need attention.
+### Revenue by Month jan to dec (2022) – What’s Going On?
+Monthly revenue is on a downward trend, from ₹1.9M to ₹1.65M.
 ## Conclusion
 Focus on B2C sales, as they drive nearly all revenue.<br/>
 Enhance marketing for women’s fashion, as it’s a high-performing segment.<br/>